JimiL555/Group-Project-1/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the Seismic Locator LLC License.